Caume/HerraduraKEx/README.md

 $fscxRevolve (A,B,n) = fscx^{\circ n}(A,B) = (C, B), \forall n\in \mathbb{N}$

 That is, the FSCX_REVOLVE function is the FSCX function over bitstrings A and B, iterated n times.
-We also denote the existance of a periodoc orbit as follows:
+We also denote the existance of a periodic orbit as follows:

 $\forall p\in \mathbb{N},\exists{n} \mid fscx^{\circ np}(A,B) = (A, B)$